ashleychampagne/Web-Scraping-Toolkit/archived/Guardian API and Scraping_archived.md

 # Guardian Collection Workflow

 This workflow will take you through the process of getting access to, searching, and finally collecting data from The Guardian's database.

+_Last Updated Aug 2022_

 ## Getting Access and Searching the Database